moca/dca-notes/1-InstallAndConfig/3-LoggingDrivers.md

 # Logging Drivers

-pluggable framerowk for accessing log data from services and container in docker.
+pluggable framework for accessing log data from services and container in docker.

 To configure the default behaviour for `log-driver` and `log-otps` we can modify the `/etc/docker/daemon.json`.